-UW Bothell has specific policies regarding transfer credit for students pursuing a first bachelor's degree.
-It's important to know these.
+UW Bothell has specific policies regarding transfer credit for students pursuing their first bachelor’s degree.

 COMPLETE YOUR APPLICATION

-We may contact you after you submit your application if something is missing and/or to submit final high school or community college transcripts.
-Keep an eye on your inbox of the email you used to apply.
+After you apply, we will if reach out if something is missing and/or to submit final high school or community college transcripts.

 Step 3: Enroll